Supplying Fence Companies & Homeowners Alike

 Don’t Forget Your Stain, Hardware, and Screws

-Cedar vs. Pressure-Treated
+Cedar Fence vs. Pressure-Treated Fence

-Which type of material will work best for your privacy fence in the harsh Colorado climates?
+Which type of material will work best for your privacy fence in harsh weather climates?
 Maybe what you really need is an exotic material for your horizontal privacy fence.
 No matter which type of project- whether it’s to keep the dog in or to impress the neighbors- we have what you need.

 Although pressure treated is seen as a viable privacy fence for most locations in the US, this is not true for Colorado.
 The climate here tends to dry out pressure treated boards.
 They begin to warp, crack and twist after only 2 years.
 Our number one seller is cedar picket fence with cedar rails and post.
 Cedar will last longer than pine and, in our opinion, looks better for the cost.
 We offer the largest selection of cedar fencing in the state.
 This allows us to meet any budget or quality need.
 Give us a call today if you have any questions about privacy fencing or to learn more!